Uberspace/lab/source/guide_nextcloud.rst

 cronjob
 -------

-To get a better performance ownCloud suggests to add a local cronjob.
+To get a better performance Nextcloud suggests to add a local cronjob.

 Add the following cronjob to your crontab_: